SOFYAIOFFICIAL/sofy-upload-github-actions/README.md

 ## Usage

 Add the following step action in your workflow.
-Makesure to add checkout action (checks-out your repository under $GITHUB_WORKSPACE, so your workflow can access it) as mentioned below.
+Makesure to add checkout action before sofy upload action as mentioned below.
+The purpose of using Checkout action is to checks-out your repository under $GITHUB_WORKSPACE, so your workflow can access it.

 ```yaml
 - name: 'checkout'